0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/tx-prioritization-egp.md

 Ultimately, the scheme is accurate and fair to both the users and the zkEVM network.

 Check out this [repo](https://github.com/0xPolygonHermez/zkevm-rom/issues/316) for a detailed example of how the effective gas price is calculated.

-A more elaborate and expanded documentation of the EGP scheme can be found in the specifications section [here](../../spec/user-fees/index.md).